Oscar Straus (politician): Family

-In 1882, Strauss married Sarah Lavanburg.
+In 1882, Straus married Sarah Lavanburg.
 They had three children: Mildred Straus Schafer (born 1883), Aline Straus Hockstader (born 1889), and Roger Williams Straus (born 1891).

+The family's household goods from their Washington home were sold at an auction by C.G.
+Sloan held March 25, 26, and 27, 1909.

-His grandson is Oscar Schafer, Chairman emeritus of the New York Philharmonic.
+His grandson is Oscar Schafer, chairman emeritus of the New York Philharmonic.

 Legacy

 Washington, D.C., commemorates the achievements of this famous Jewish-German-American statesman in the Oscar Straus Memorial.